Authentic Traditional Communal Amana Dinner

 $6.
 Reservations required.

 During Kinderfest weekend children age 6-12 are invited to experience life in an old Amana communal kitchen with hands-on activities and stories about kitchen life in the old colony.
 Cost is $6 per child (adults are welcome to accompany their children).

 Our annual Harvest Dinner and Silent Auction will be September 9 at the Homestead Church.
-The event will have appetizers, a catered meal, live music, and the silent auction of arts, crafts, services, and experiences donated by local individuals and businesses.
-We are also holding a raffle featuring a grand prize of a gift certificate from the Amana Society.
+The event will have appetizers, a catered meal by PHAT Daddy's, live music by the Eastenders, and the silent auction of arts, crafts, services, and experiences donated by local individuals and businesses.
+We are also holding a raffle featuring a grand prize of a large gift certificate from the Amana Society.